UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

             Install `x11-apps` using your desired package manager.

-    2. Verify that running `xcalc` opens a calculator, and that you can use the calculator
+    2. Verify that running `xcalc` opens a calculator and that you can use it

 ## 3. Clone Sailbot Workspace